shannie25/cpu-scheduling-visualization/README.md

 ## Acknowledgements
 This simulator was developed as a project requirement for the Operating Systems course to visualize and analyze CPU scheduling strategies interactively.

+## License
+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.

+## Author

+Annie Rose Mamitag
+Email: annierose.mamitag.23@usjr.edu.ph
+University of San Jose Recoletos